Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 tool build-cache-file-cache pc
 ```

 * platform - The platform this cache file is being built for.
 If nothing is set then it will default to `pc`.
-This is an optional arg
+This is an optional argument

 ## Build cache file cache campaign second
 Builds resources files and cache files for campaign maps.
 Requires `build-cache-file-cache-shared-first` to be done first.